-OUR PLANETS Gazing beyond our moon, one may notice we share our energy source (the Sun) with seven other planetary neighbors!
-When thinking of our solar system siblings, we may have fond memories of creating a planet diorama, or maybe we reminisce on the great Pluto debate.
+OUR PLANETS Gazing beyond our moon, one may notice we share our energy source with seven other planetary neighbors!
+Contemplating our solar system siblings may remind us of creating a planet diorama, or perhaps we reminisce on the great Pluto debate.

-Yet, most of us do not have an accurate mental image of these planets, especially because we cannot see them well with our eyes or basic telescopes.
+Most of us, though, do not have an accurate mental image of these planets, especially because we cannot see them well with our eyes or basic telescopes.
+At best, we observe tinted specks of light; however, each planet in our solar system has a complex atmosphere correlating to a distinct color.

 THE MOON IN RADIO Taking optical images of the night’s sky is one task; capturing celestial objects in other wavelengths is another beast.
 You may not realize imaging sky in radio is even possible – but not only is it possible, it’s very useful!
 “Seeing” the sky in radio allows astronomers to discover objects not visible to the human eye or optical telescopes.
 Some distant objects, for example, are impossible or difficult to see in the visible light spectrum because of visual obstructions like dust and gas clouds.